 On April 27, 2022, the Company filed a prospectus supplement to its short form base shelf prospectus dated Jun 17, 2021, to qualify for distribution up to 12,200,000 units of the Company (the "Prospectus Units") at the price of \$0.82 per Prospectus Unit for gross proceeds of up to \$10,004,000 (the "2022 Unit Offering").
-Each Prospectus Unit consists of one common share of the Company and one common share purchase warrant, with each warrant exercisable to acquire one common share of the Company at the exercise price of \$1.10 per share for a period of 24 months from date of closing.
+Each Prospectus Unit consists of one common share of the Company (a "Common Share") and one Common Share purchase warrant (a "Warrant"), with each Warrant exercisable to acquire one Common Share at the exercise price of \$1.10 per Common Share for a period of 24 months from date of closing of the 2022 Unit Offering.
 In connection with the 2022 Unit Offering, the Company entered into an agency agreement with Integral Wealth Securities Limited and Canaccord Genuity Corp. to act as agents to offer for sale on a commercially reasonable efforts basis the Prospectus Units.
-The 2022 Unit Offering was closed on June 15, 2022, whereby the Company issued 9,837,680 Units (the "Units") at \$0.82 Unit for aggregate gross proceeds of \$8,066,898.
-Each Unit consisted of one common share in the capital of the Company, and one common share purchase warrant, each of which warrant is exercisable into one common share in the capital of the Company at an exercise price of \$1.10 per share for a period of 24 months following the closing of the Public Offering.
+The 2022 Unit Offering closed on June 15, 2022, whereby the Company issued 9,837,680 Prospectus Units for aggregate gross proceeds of \$8,066,898.